mohammed183/re_vit/README.md

 The notebook will use Python and PyTorch as the main tools and will require some basic knowledge of computer vision and neural networks.

+Here's a revised version of the text:

 ## Installation

-To run the notebook, you will need to install the following dependencies:
+To run the notebook, you'll need to install the following dependencies:

 - Python 3.6 or higher
 - PyTorch 1.7 or higher